 - Remove the tofu and let cool slightly on a plate lined with paper towel or a wired rack.
 After a few minutes, bring the oil to 355ºF (180ºC) and deep fry the tofu the second time.
 This time, fry for about 1-1½ minutes until the tofu is golden and crispy.
 Remove the tofu to a plate lined with paper towel or a wired rack.

 - Heat a deep pan over medium heat (I recommend doing this after the first fry in Step 4, while waiting for a few minutes before frying the second time in Step 5).
 Add some oil and once the oil is hot, add minced garlic and sauté for a few seconds until fragrant.
 Add the mashed salted egg yolk and ¼ teaspoon of salt (to taste).
 Stir and break up the egg yolk pieces and let it absorb the oil.
-When it starts to look like a thick foamy sauce, add butter.
+When it starts to look like a thick foamy sauce, adjust the heat to low and add butter.
 Stir to melt the butter and form a creamy sauce.
 This shouldn't take long, otherwise, the sauce may separate.

 - Immediately add the fried tofu pieces to the pan and quickly but gently shake the pan or use a wooden spoon to move the tofu pieces around and coat them with the sauce.
 Transfer to a serving plate and serve right away.